monkeywidget/argotifier/doc/Development-log.md

 commit TBI "soon"
 -----------------

+- CLI "word foo" - shows all words like "foo", with their translations
-- CLI "dictionary load filename.csv" - restores translations
+- CLI "word -u foo" - shows all words like "foo" that are without translations

 implemented but not yet committed
 ---------------------------------